augusto-moraes/coronavirus-simulation/README.md

 # coronavirus-simulation
-This model tests the effectiveness of mass vaccination of a population against a deadly virus.
+This model tests the effectiveness of mass vaccination of a population against a deadly & contagious virus.

 ## Run the simulation
 - Use `javac Simulation.java` to compile it.